zachkoopman/CyberAppForWomen/README.md

 Sprint Six: For my sprint six work, locate the Sprint6Code folder in this branch to see my files and explanations.
 I have also added onto the sprint 5 slideshow detailing how the application works step by step and a document detailing each page of the code.
 These are also found in the Sprint6code's Sprint6SlideDeck subfolder

+Sprint Seven: For my sprint seven work, locate the Sprint7Code folder in this branch to see my files and explanations.